| |

 Notice that this description of DSolve tells us that there

-"DSolve[eqn,y,x]" tells us how to solve a single differential
+In this class we will only use the first and third of these choices.
+"DSolve[eqn,u,x]" tells us how to solve a single differential

-equation, whereas "DSolve[{eqn1,eqn2,…},{y1,y1,…},x]" is the command we'd use to solve a system of differential
+equation, whereas "DSolve[{eqn1,eqn2,…},{u1,u1,…},…]" is the command we'd use to solve a system of differential

 equations.
 We haven't even done systems in class yet, so we'll stick to single